Dripdrop12/ipardalis/content/blog/jude-alla.md

 {{< load-photoswipe >}}

-This has been our most successful pairing to-date.
+This has been our most successful Ambilobe Panther Chameleon pairing to-date.
 Alla is an amazing female Ambilobe that we purchased from RB Barto in 2017.
 She has been producing clutches between 25-34 eggs every 60 to 90 days ever since!

 We decided to keep [Blossom]({{< ref "/blog/blossom/index.md" >}}), [Jack]({{< ref "/blog/jack/index.md" >}}), and [Afred]({{< ref "/blog/alfred/index.md" >}}) from this pairing as well as numerous females.